atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 {% hint style="info" %}
 Please note the below "Rules & Restrictions" while initiating a post-ticketing transaction.

-1. **Single Booking Limit:** Check-in baggage and Carry-on baggage can be added to an order either in the booking flow or the post-booking flow.
-This can be done only once throughout the whole flow.
-This rule aims to simplify the baggage booking flow for customers by sending the query only 1 time to book multiple baggage.
+1. **Single Booking Limit:** Check-in baggage and Carry-on baggage can be added to the segment of passenger either in-booking or post-booking phase altogether or separately, but each type of baggage can only be added one time for the given segment throughout the whole flow.
+This rule aims to simplify the baggage booking flow for customers by sending the query only one time to book multiple baggages.

 2. **Product Code:** "Product code" contains various baggage offerings in aspects of baggage pieces and weights for each airline.